Understanding & defining Quantitative Research

-Survey research is one of the most basic tools for research studies and methodologies.
-Surveys ask different types of questions to a group of respondents using polls, questionnaires, and web intercept surveys.
+It is one of the most basic tools for research study and quantitative methodology.
+Surveys ask different types of questions to a focus group using polls, questionnaires, and web intercept surveys.
 Each and every organization, being small or big needs to understand what the customers are thinking about their services or products.
 It also helps them to calculate how all the new features will fare in the market.

-By conducting successful survey research, a company can ask multiple queries and gather data from a group of customers.
-It also assists in analyzing the data that is collected to generate numerical results.
+By conducting successful survey and adopting right research methodology, a company can ask multiple queries and gather data from a group of customers.
+It also assists in analyzing the data that is collected and identifying the missing data to generate numerical results.
 This is the first step for collecting data in any type of research.

 Moreover, survey research can be conducted among specific or multiple groups of the audience with a comparative analysis.
 A prerequisite condition for survey research is that the sample collected from the participants must be random.
 In this way, the researcher can maintain the data accuracy of the obtained results.
 This is possible as a huge range of respondents can be addressed through random selection.

 Traditionally the research was carried out through phone calls or face to face interviews.
 But today in the world of online media, the survey can be conducted through social media, emails, and chat.
 There are a total of two kinds of surveys based on the time taken and the type of data requirements.
 They are discussed in detail below.